O-ESD: Open-hardware for

 Status

-The current status of the project is: research and developement.
+The current status of the project: Version 1.0 is released.

 License